longturn/freeciv21/docs/General/Manuals/client-manual.rst

   Figure 35: Research Tree

-If nothing is being researched, the :guilabel:`Research View` icon will flash to bring attention to it.
+If nothing is being researched, the :guilabel:`Research View` button will flash to bring attention to it.

-On the :guilabel:`Research Tree`, the top-left drop down box is where you can pick from a menu of what technology you want your scientists to concentrate on.
-The bottom-left drop down box is where you can set a longer range target.
+On the :guilabel:`Research Tree`, the top left drop down box is where you can pick from a menu of what technology you want your scientists to concentrate on.
+The bottom left drop down box is where you can set a future target.
 The client will work through the list of technologies as turns progress in order of dependency.
-The progress bar on the right will show you how many bulbs you are producing each turn, how many more bulbs you have left to finish the research target and if enabled, how many bulbs are being used for technology upkeep.
+The progress bar on the right will show you how many bulbs you are producing each turn, how many more bulbs you have left to finish the research target and, if enabled, how many bulbs are being used for technology upkeep.

 If you do not want to use the drop down boxes to pick current and target technologies, you can left-click on the box for the technology in the :guilabel:`Research Tree` view.

-If you hover your mouse over the icons in the :guilabel:`Research Tree`, a pop-up widget will appear giving you some information pulled from the in game help.
+If you hover your mouse over the icons in the :guilabel:`Research Tree`, a pop-up widget will appear giving you information pulled from the in game help.
 Only so much information is displayed, so you may be prompted to go to the in game help for more information.

 Economics View
 ^^^^^^^^^^^^^^

 The :guilabel:`Economics View` is a separate page set in a table format.
-When you click the icon for it as shown in Figure 36, the client will leave the view you are currently showing and will switch to a listing of your nation's economy.
-A nations economy is mostly about city improvement and unit support and maintenence (in gold).
+When you click the button for it as shown in Figure 36, the client will switch to a listing of your nation's economy.
+A nation's economy is mostly about city improvement, unit support, and maintenance.

 .. figure:: ../../_static/images/gui-elements/top-bar-economy.png
   :align: center
   :alt: Freeciv21 Economy
   :figclass: align-center

-  Figure 36: Economy View Icon
+  Figure 36: Economy View Button

-If you hover your mouse over the icon, a pop up widget will appear and give you some information about your nation's economy.
+If you hover your mouse over the button, a pop up widget will appear and give you information about your nation's economy.

 Figure 37 below shows a sample :guilabel:`Economics View`.
 Notice that you can see city improvements and units